violetguos/cmdline-chess/README.md

 1. Run `bundle install `
 2. Run `ruby main.rb`

+## For Developers

+### Board coordinate system

+I designed a 2D coordinate to facilitate accessing the 2D chess board.
+I overloaded operators so that we can calculate distances between two squares.

+### 2D array for board

+The board's access `[]` method is also overloaded.
+The `[]`(gettor) and `[]=`(settor) both check if the coordinate is within the limit of a chess board.
+I designed a hard `raise` error if it's out of boundry, but the methods in the game would use `rescue`.
+The user tries again instead of terminating the program.

+## Lessons learned

+- Testing ruby code
+- use rubocup
+- structuring larger projects
+- persistence (i basically deleted the whole project and restarted)
+- don't overengineer things, define your MVP first

+## What I like in this project

+- the coordinate and board system

+## What I'd done differently

+- find a way to use Ruby's namespace systems more elegantly
+  - Break up `lib/game.rb`
+  - Break up `lib/piece.rb`
+  - `lib/piece.rb` is kept as a large file because of circular import problems
+  - `game.rb` is a long file because all the functions need the `@board` parameter

 ## Load a game from Apple's chess console

 1. Click save